Ecumenical Patriarchate of Constantinople: Patriarchate under the secular Republic of Turkey

+In 2024, after the protests from Turkey, the signature of the Ecumenical Patriarchate has been removed from the statement of the June 2024 Ukraine peace summit.

 Administration and structure

 Holy Synod

 The affairs of the patriarchate are conducted by the Holy Synod, presided over by the Ecumenical Patriarch.
 The synod has existed since some time prior to the fourth century and assists the patriarch in determining the affairs of the possessions under his jurisdiction.
 The synod first developed from what was referred to as the resident synod, composed of the patriarch, local bishops, and any Orthodox bishops who were visiting in the imperial capital of Constantinople.
 After the fall of Constantinople, the synod's membership became limited to bishops of the patriarchate.

 The Holy and Sacred Synod, presided over by His All-Holiness Ecumenical Patriarch Bartholomew I, is composed of twelve hierarchs, each serving a year-long term, with half of the synod's members changing every six months in March and September.

-The current members of the Holy and Sacred Synod serving from March 1, 2021 – August 31, 2021, are as follows:
+The current members of the Holy and Sacred Synod serving since March 5, 2025, are as follows: